 William Jack Hernandez Sport Fish Hatchery

 Construction of the William Jack Hernandez Sport fish Hatchery was completed in June of 2011.
-Located in Anchorage at the intersection of Reeve Blvd. and Post Road, this fully enclosed, recirculating aquaculture system (RAS) based facility utilizes the best available technology to conserve water and reduce heating demand for the production of Chinook salmon, coho salmon, rainbow trout, Arctic char, and Arctic grayling.
+Located in Anchorage at the intersection of Reeve Blvd. and Post Road, this fully enclosed, recirculating aquaculture system (RAS) based facility uses the best available technology to conserve water and reduce heating demand for the production of Chinook and coho salmon, rainbow trout, and Arctic char.

 With over 100 rearing tanks, there is space for production of more than 6 million sport fish each year.
 These fingerling (1" to 2"), smolt (3" to 5") and catchable (7"– 12") fish are released throughout South Central Alaska from Cordova to Kodiak, Homer, Kenai, Seward, Anchorage, Mat/Su and Talkeetna.
 Sport fishing activity supported through these fish releases accounts for over $20 million a year in economic impact on local communities.

 To avoid stressing the fish and injuring the staff, fish are commonly pumped from one tank to another.
 Mid May through early October, tanker trucks are loaded with fish and hatchery staff members take turns driving them to release sites across the region.
 Some "stocking runs", as they are called, can take more than 24 hours.

 Open to the public, you are welcome to stop by from 8 am to 4 pm and take a walk through the visitor corridor.
 This space was set aside for public access to allow viewing of hatchery activity.
 Once final planning and funding are secure there will be informational and interpretive displays highlighting Division of Sport Fish activities such as Research, Management and Hatchery Production.